Disaster relief payments

 Australian Red Cross

-The Red Cross is expanding its financial assistance for people who lost their homes in the bushfires, to help ensure they have somewhere safe to stay as winter approaches.
+The Red Cross is expanding its financial assistance for people who lost their homes in the bushfires, to help ensure they have somewhere safe to stay over winter.

 Recovery is a long term process, and the Red Cross is committed to staying with bushfire-hit communities for as long as it takes.
 They urge people who lost their homes to come forward and seek the assistance.